mattriopelle233/Project4/README.md

 ## Contributors

-This project was created by David Banda and Matt Riopelle, students at CU Boulder.
+This project was created by David Banda, Mark Haley, and Matt Riopelle, students at CU Boulder.

 ## License